Should I Become a Master Technician?

 Step 2: Gain Experience as a Technician

 Prospective master technicians need to build up experience to become well rounded in all areas of auto repair.
 This comprehensive knowledge is acquired through rising through the ranks of the shop from an entry-level service technician to mid-level technician.
 Eventually, they may perform many job functions that master technicians do, minus the supervisory capacity.

 Step 3: Earn ASE Certification

-The eight required tests in the series deal with engine repair, automatic transmissions, manual drive trains, suspension and steering systems, brakes, electrical systems, and heating and air conditioning.
+After gaining some experience, an automotive technician can begin to earn ASE certifications.
+The eight required tests in the master technician series deal with engine repair, automatic transmissions, manual drive trains, suspension and steering systems, brakes, electrical systems and heating and air conditioning.
 Successfully passing all eight exams earns individuals the ASE Master Automobile Technician designation.
 The tests are administered at registered sites in both pencil and paper and computer-based formats.

 After earning certification, automotive technicians will need to maintain it.
 To maintain the master technician credentials, passing recertification exams in each area is required every five years.
 Master technicians can also pursue advancement opportunities, such as earning credentials in additional areas of automotive expertise.
 Collision repair, engine machinist, medium/heavy truck, school bus, transit bus and truck equipment are the areas endorsed by the ASE for master technician certification.